steltenpower/PowerGists/README.md

 # PowerGists
-(My personal cheatsheets for elevator pitch/dialogue to spark interest for value that tech-supported ways of cooperation can deliver.
-Tech jargon and implementation details are for later.)
+Some PERSONAL cheatsheets for elevator pitch/dialogue to spark interest for value that tech-supported ways of cooperation can deliver.
+Tech jargon, examples, implementation details are for later.
+It is NOT VERY SELF-EXPLAINING, as it was written for ME.
+Below are some core ingredients that I use in custom explanation quite often.
+Even though it was not aimed to be communication language by itself, some say it does help them as such.

 Organisational first steps towards (data/content) quality and speed:
 ====================================================================